NativeScript/docs-v7/getting-started/chapter-4.md

 In this chapter you'll learn about NativeScript modules, which are the JavaScript modules in your app's `tns_modules` folder.
 Whether you've realized it or not, you've already used several NativeScript modules.
 This includes the modules you've brought in via require() (the view, frame and observable modules) and also the UI components you've been using in XML (the page, image, text field and button modules).

 If you dig into `tns_modules` you can get an idea of how these modules work.
-Start by finding the `app/tns_modules/http` folder, which includes the implementation of the http module.
+Start by finding the `app/tns_modules/camera` folder, which includes the implementation of the camera module.
 It includes:

 - a `package.json` file that sets the name of the module;
-- a file containing the module's Android implementation (`http-request.android.js`);
+- a file containing the module's Android implementation (`camera.android.js`);
-- a file containing the module's iOS implementation (`http-request.ios.js`);
+- a file containing the module's iOS implementation (`camera.ios.js`);
-- a generic file (`http.js`) that abstracts the platform-specific code into a platform-agnostic API, so that you can make HTTP calls on both platforms using a single JavaScript API.
+- a file containing code shared by the Android and iOS implementations (`camera-common.js`)

 > **NOTE**: You can refer to the [Node.js documentation on folders as modules](https://nodejs.org/api/modules.html#modules_folders_as_modules) for more detailed information on how NativeScript organizes its modules.

 The \*.ios.\* and \*.android.\* naming convention should look familiar, as it's the exact same convention we used to include Android- and iOS-specific styling in [chapter 2.3](#css).
 NativeScript uses this same convention to implement its modules on iOS and Android.
 Now that you know where these modules are, let's take a closer look at what else they can do for your app.

-### Connecting to a backend with the http module
+### Connecting to a backend with the fetch module

 When you created your own account on the registration page, you probably noticed that data was magically going... somewhere.
 But there's actually no magic involved; the register page invokes a RESTful API provided by [Telerik Backend Services](http://www.telerik.com/backend-services) to register the user for the Groceries service.